GrantCSIE/DL2024_Team4_Littering/README.md

 After you entered the website from above, choose "download zip to computer" and "continue", the dataset will be downloaded.
 ![image](https://raw.githubusercontent.com/GrantCSIE/DL2024_Team4_Littering/main/Illustrated%20image/dataset%20download.jpg?token=GHSAT0AAAAAACSLZ7HVNDFHEB2FA2TME4BEZSFZVXA)

-The dataset will be named as "Littering.v8-yolotiny.yolov7pytorch".
+The dataset is named as "Littering.v8-yolotiny.yolov7pytorch".
 Move it to this repository, and it will look like:
 <pre>
 <code>
 DL2024_Team4_Littering-main